Immune Checkpoint Proteins

 Immune checkpoint inhibitors were developed to control immune escape tumors.
 Checkpoint inhibitors can block inhibitory checkpoints, restoring immune system function.
 The most widely studied immune checkpoint inhibitors are anti-CTLA-4, anti-PD-1, and anti-PD-L1 monoclonal antibodies which target the T cell regulatory pathways to augment antitumor immune responses.

 The process of T cell activation is tightly regulated by costimulatory signals for full activation, and it is also regulated by co-inhibitory signals.
 The main costimulatory signals for T cell activation are from the B7-1 or B7-2 molecules on APC, which can bind to CD28 on T cells.
-After binding to its specific antigen ligand, the resulting TCR signals in conjunction with the costimulatory signals from CD28/B7 interaction lead to full activation of T cells and production of cytokines.
-In contrast to CD28, CTLA-4 delivers an inhibitory signal, and it has a much higher affinity for B7 than CD28.
-Thus, CTLA-4 competes for binding to B7, and thereby prevents CD28-mediated T cell co-stimulation, and also inhibits T cell activation.
+After binding to their specific antigen ligand, the resulting TCR signals in conjunction with the costimulatory signals from CD28/B7 interaction lead to full activation of T cells and production of cytokines.
+In contrast to CD28, CTLA-4 delivers an inhibitory signal and it has a much higher affinity for B7 than CD28.
+Thus, CTLA-4 competes to bind to B7 and thereby prevents CD28-mediated T cell co-stimulation while inhibiting T cell activation.

-A number of different models have been proposed to explain the mechanism of CTLA-4 function.
+A number of different models have been proposed to explain the mechanism in the function of CTLA-4.
 The simplest of these involves competition between CD28 and CTLA-4 for ligand binding, which has been proposed alongside other cell-intrinsic inhibitory signaling models.
-CTLA-4 has a higher binding affinity for B-7 ligands than CD28, which binds these B7 proteins with approximately 20 times greater affinity and can, therefore, outcompete CD28 for binding, leading to attenuation and termination of T cell responses and establishment of tolerance, to minimize the development of autoimmunity.
+CTLA-4 has a higher binding affinity for B-7 ligands than CD28, which binds these B7 proteins with an approximately 20 times greater affinity and can, therefore, outcompete CD28 for binding, leading to attenuation and termination of T cell responses and establishment of tolerance, to minimize the development of autoimmunity.

 While CD28 is constitutively expressed on the plasma membrane and co-stimulates T cells, CTLA-4 is predominantly found in intracellular vesicles in FoxP3+ Treg cells or activated conventional T cells.
 This localization is due to the constitutive endocytosis of CTLA-4 from the plasma membrane and results in approximately 90% of CTLA-4 being intracellular.
 One molecular mechanism that is consistent with a dominant cell-extrinsic role for CTLA-4 is the physical capture of CD80 and CD86, and their subsequent removal from APCs: a process known as trans-endocytosis.